 Consider what long-term sponsorship deals did for a brand like STP.
-Through its years of involvement as a sponsor for Richard Petty, the brand grew a reputation more for its ties to “King Richard” than it did through recognition for what the line of products actually did.
-The “hit-and-quit” approach to motorsports sponsorship isn’t enough to do anyone any good; maximum returns come from maximum time before your target audience, and there’s no better target audience (my apologies to JPM and the No. 42 team) than 75 million or so NASCAR fans in the United States of America alone.
+Through its years of involvement as a sponsor of Richard Petty, the brand grew a reputation more for its ties to “King Richard” than it did through recognition for what the line of products actually did.
+The “hit-and-quit” approach to motorsports sponsorship isn’t enough to do anyone any good; maximum returns come from maximum time before your target audience and there’s no better target audience (my apologies to Juan Pablo Montoya and the No. 42 team) than 75 million or so NASCAR fans in the United States of America alone.

 As the old adage states: there’s no such thing as bad publicity.
 Maybe there are poorly-behaved people, but their actions, oddly enough, can still move products and generate revenue.

 Sometimes all it takes is a creative approach to developing a solid sponsorship package – one that gets the team its needed cash while bringing the company its needed recognition.
-From working with both race teams and corporate sponsors, I have come to learn that a little thinking “outside the box” can lead to advantages for a sponsor above-and-beyond simply winning races, or even running in the top-ten.
+From working with both race teams and corporate sponsors, I have come to learn that a little thinking “outside the box” can lead to advantages for a sponsor above and beyond simply winning races or even running in the top 10.
 It’s far easier to be innovative than it is to expect/demand victory each week, so creative promotional campaigns are both necessary and ultimately profitable.
-Take, for example, next week’s exhibition event at Watkins Glen, brought to you by the folks at Mobil 1….
+Take, for example, next week’s exhibition event at Watkins Glen, brought to you by the folks at Mobil 1.

 The trick would be for the PR folks at Mobil 1 to try and market this high-speed, globally-affiliated version of the Fantastic Four effectively.
 Maybe they could all wear blue firesuits emblazoned with the number four on the front?
 Giving each of them a car number of “4” would be unrealistic (as well as impossible to score), but what if each team member had the digit somewhere within their official NASCAR designation?
-Stewart already drives the #14, so how difficult would it be to give his teammates similar car numbers?
-That’s a possible option, although the #24 and the #48 would be out.
+Stewart already drives the No. 14, so how difficult would it be to give his teammates similar car numbers?
+That’s a possible option, although the No. 24 and the No. 48 would be out.